akharrou/QuickDocs/README.md

 To initiate a search, you may use your *[browser's]* `find` command –– for most, that command will be: ***`cmd+f`***.

-After initiating the search, follow the search **form**:
+Every search should follow the **form**:

 ```
 >topic
 ```

-> ... prepend any search with a right arrow character: `>`,
+> –– the search should be prepend with a right arrow character:
-> then proceed to writing the full subject matter word or
+> `>`, then followed by the full subject matter word or phrase
-> phrase or abbreviation/acrynom thereof.
+> or abbreviation/acrynom thereof.

 ----------------------------------------------------------------------------------
 > *May the world benefit; and may he, who shares what he